 Forty percent of Stockholm's inner city is composed of green space.
 Forty percent!
 I really miss walking through the Nacka reserve, swimming off Södermalm in my lunch breaks, or spotting deer at Djurgården.
 And I wonder how many cities in the world have legitimate natural swimming holes in walking distance of the central train station?

-For comparison's sake, the last story I wrote for The Local Sweden while living in Stockholm was about how a cartoon song on national broadcaster SVT was going viral due to the two main characters - a dancing penis and vagina
+For comparison's sake, the last story I wrote for The Local Sweden while living in Stockholm was about how a cartoon song on national broadcaster SVT was going viral due to the two main characters – a dancing penis and vagina.
+I headed to France that night where my very first article there was about the Charlie Hebdo terror attack.

 There is of course room for both kinds of stories and Swedes are indeed huge consumers of international news.
 However, I miss getting my daily dose of silly Swedish stories on my morning break.
 Although, I'm sorry to say it Swedes, I do now prefer snacking on a croissant with my coffee, instead of a cinnamon bun.